On-chain or Lightning

 datadir= as is, BUT if you moved it to the external hard drive, you need to enter the path to the drive after

-You can find the path name by going to terminal, and typing
+You can find the path name by going to the terminal, typing

 cd /Volumes and then